praneshpr/praneshpr/README.md

 ☕ &nbsp;&nbsp;&nbsp;&nbsp;Wanna chat ? :)

 I'm always interested in learning and knowing about transitioning from an IC to an Engineering Manager (or) chatting about frontend technologies or just have coffee and talk about an interesting product/company.
-You can direct message me anytime on my LinkedIn/Twitter
+You can email (or) direct message me anytime on my LinkedIn/Twitter

 <!--
 **praneshpr/praneshpr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.